-Cardiovascular disease (CVD) and stroke are preventable diseases that kill approximately 655,000 people each year in the United States (CDC Division for Heart Disease and Stroke Prevention).
-Currently, cardiovascular disease and stroke are the second and fifth leading causes of death in North Carolina respectively (CDC National Center for Health Statistics).
-In 2018, heart disease killed 19,222 North Carolinians while stroke accounted for 5,062 deaths.
-Heart disease deaths overwhelmingly impact all racial ethnicities, but mortality rates tend to vary depending on race and ethnicity.
-In the United States, CVD is the leading cause of death among the African American, Hispanic, and white populations.
-CVD is the 2nd leading cause of death among many other populations including American Indians and Asians.
+Cardiovascular disease (CVD), diseases of the heart and blood vessels, is a preventable disease that kills one person every 33 seconds in the United States.
+Approximately 695,000 individuals die in the United States annually from heart disease, which is 1 in every 5 deaths.
+Heart disease has surpassed cancer as the leading cause of death in North Carolina, while stroke is the fifth leading cause of death.
+From 2018 to 2020 heart disease killed 155.4 people per 100,000 North Carolinians, while strokes accounted for 82.3 deaths per 100,000 North Carolinians.
+Heart disease deaths overwhelmingly impact all racial ethnicities, but mortality rates vary depending on race and ethnicity among women.
+In the United States, heart disease is the leading cause of death among black and white women and is the second leading cause of death among Hispanic, American Indian, and Asian women.

 Mortality, morbidity, and disability caused by heart disease and stroke have a large impact on both direct and indirect healthcare costs.
 Direct costs include hospital care, physician and nursing services, and medications.
-Nationally in 2016, costs for CVD were \$555 billion.
-(Of the \$555 billion, \$318 billion can be attributed to direct costs while an estimated \$237 billion can be attributed to indirect costs due to lost productivity.)
-This astronomical cost is projected to increase to \$1.1 trillion by the year 2035 according to the American Heart Association.
-In North Carolina in 2017, \$6.4 billion is attributed to direct costs related to heart disease and stroke.
-Indirect costs are more difficult to estimate nationally and at the state level because they relate to the loss of productivity because of heart disease and stroke.
+Nationally, heart disease and stroke cost \$216 billion per year, \$147 billion of which is in lost job productivity.
+This astronomical cost is projected to increase to \$1.1 trillion by the year 2035 according to the American Heart Association (2017).